-The following fees were billed by Moss Adams for professional fees rendered to the Company in fiscal 2006:
+The following fees were billed by Moss Adams for professional fees rendered to the Company in fiscal 2006 and 2007:

-2006
+2007 2006

-Audit Fees (1) \$ 385,000
+Audit Fees (1) \$339,000 \$385,000

-Audit Related Fees (2) \$
+Audit Related Fees (2) \$ - \$ -

-Tax Fees \$
+Tax Fees \$ - \$ -

-All Other Fees (3) \$ 21,000
+All Other Fees \$ 3.000(3) \$ 21,000(4)

-- (1) Consists of fees for professional services rendered for the audit of the Company's annual financial statements for fiscal 2006 and for review of financial statements included in quarterly reports on Form 10-Q filed during 2006. - (2) Refers to assurance and related services that are reasonably related to the audit or review of a company's financial statements and that are not included in audit fees. - (3) Consists primarily of services related to a cost segregation study on a Company-owned building and a payroll tax certification report in connection with the Company's business licensing requirements in certain states
+- Consists of fees for professional services rendered for the audit of the Company's annual financial statements for the year shown and for review of financial statements (1) included in quarterly reports on Form 10-Q filed during that year.

+Refers to assurance and related services that are reasonably related to the audit or review of a company's financial statements and that are not included in audit fees. - (3) - Consists primarily of services related to a cost segregation study on a Company owned building and a payroll tax certification report in connection with the Company's (4) business licensing requirements in certain states.